Construction Site Supervisor

 Course Information for Students

-Typical job roles associated with this apprenticeship can include Assistant Site Manager, Assistant Supervisor or Construction Site Supervisor.
+Typical job roles associated with this apprenticeship can include assistant construction site supervisor, assistant site manager or assistant project manager in the construction and the built environment.
 In the case of SME construction companies, the roles are likely to include Site Manager or Site Supervisor.
-Such roles are associated with the supervision of specialist contractors and workers on construction projects and are based on construction sites, with occasional time in offices.
+Such roles are associated with the supervision of specialist contractors and workers on construction projects and are based on construction sites with occasional time in offices.

 The typical duration for this apprenticeship is three years but this will depend upon the previous experience of the apprentice and the access they have to opportunities to gain the full range of competence.

-Successful apprentices will gain a Level 4 HNC qualification in Construction and Built Environment (please see the relevant course page for more information) that meets the knowledge requirements of the apprenticeship standard.
+Successful apprentices will gain a Level 4 HNC in Construction Management (Construction Site Supervisor Pathway) that meets the knowledge requirements of the apprenticeship standard.
+Please see the relevant course page for more information.

-English and Maths at Level 3 will need to be achieved before taking the End Point Assessment and will be included in the Level 4 qualification.
+English and Maths at Level 2 will need to be achieved before taking the End-point Assessment and will be included in the Level 4 qualification.

 This apprenticeship will include the knowledge, skills and behaviours typically required to achieve Technician status or the equivalent with the industry’s recognised professional bodies.
 The final assessment process for this apprenticeship will typically be partly representative of the review process required for professional registration.

-- A Level 3 qualification with an overall grade equivalent of Merit.
-This could be a BTEC Level 3 qualification in Construction and the Built Environment, three A-levels in relevant subjects or a Level 3 qualification in Engineering.
-An international equivalent of these is also accepted.
+• Level 3 qualification with an overall grade equivalent of “Merit”.
+This could be a Level 3 qualification in Construction or construction-related field, three A-Levels in relevant subjects or Level 3 in Engineering.
+An international equivalent of the above is also accepted.

-- Relevant work/industrial experience of five years (full-time).
-If this work experience is not supported by education qualifications such as GCSEs, then a minimum proficiency in Maths and English at Level 2 needs to be evidenced.
+• Relevant work/industrial experience of five years (Full-time).
+If this work experience is not supported by education qualifications such as GCSEs then a minimum proficiency in Maths and English at Level 2 need to be evidenced.

 Offers of a place on the course are dependent on your achieved qualifications and successful interview.

-Please note that, in line with the Consumer Act and as articulated in our Student Protection Plan, we reserve the right to close a course if there are insufficient students to make the course viable.
+Please note ‘In line with the Consumer Act and as articulated in our Student Protection Plan, we reserve the right to close a course, if there are insufficient students to make the course viable’.

 Knowledge, Skills and Behaviours